On How We Spend Time

 People often ask why I don’t list my rates.
 The truth is, I’ve never liked the idea of connection being presented like a menu.
 My time isn’t portioned out in neat, identical slices, and my company isn’t a commodity to be standardised.
 Each date feels different, each person brings something of themselves, and I want to keep it that way.

 What I will say is this: my quotes are thoughtful, considered, and final.
 I don’t haggle (it’s not a Turkish bazaar), and I don’t overbook myself.
 I keep my calendar deliberately light so that when I do say yes, I arrive as I want to: engaged, rested, and fully present.
-To me, that’s the real luxury, not a longer list of appointments, but the space to show up with curiosity, warmth, and energy.
+To me, that’s real luxury, not a longer list of appointments, but the space and choice to meet who I want, and show up with curiosity, warmth, and energy.

 Two hours can feel like the first few moves of a game, it’s enough to see the outline, but not the full pattern.
 It’s not without its charm, sometimes beginnings are the most charged part, and sometimes a quick, concentrated meeting has its own kind of intensity.